L.BIO-100: Population Biology

 L.BIO-259: Issues in Environmental Biology-AH

 This course will give students hands-on experience in learning the science behind several current environmental issues like clear-cutting, species diversity, erosion control, water quality, prairie habitat restoration, urban sprawl, or neotropical bird migration.
 Outdoor and indoor projects will be used to help students learn how science is used to make decisions about various issues in environmental biology.
-Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and a Mathematical Modeling (-FM) course.
+Prerequisites: L.LIB-100, L.LIB105, L.LIB-110, and a Mathematical Modeling (-FM) course.
 4 credits.
 Dependent upon staff and demand.

 L.BIO-260: Human Anatomy & Physiology-AH

 A course designed for non-biology majors that investigates everyday structure and normal function of the human systems.
 In addition, some common diseases, the role of genes, health issues and interactions with our environment will be discussed.
 Other topics may include the biology of cancer, AIDS, and effects of alcohol and drugs upon bodily function.
 Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and a Mathematical Modeling (-FM) course.
 Three lecture periods and one two-hour laboratory period per week.
 4 credits.
-Each Spring semester.
+Each spring semester.

 L.BIO-265: Issues in Bird Biology-AH

-This is a student-centered, active learning based course on basic bird biology; students will generate questions about aspects of bird biology and use the scientific method, computers, scientific equipment, statistical analysis and basic field sampling techniques to collect data and test hypotheses about birds in their natural outdoor environment and/or caged birds; students will learn basic identification, behavior, ecology, and controversial environmental issues of birds; students will spend at least 6 class periods outside observing, identifying and collecting data from local bird populations.
+This is a student-centered, active learning course on basic bird biology; students will generate questions about aspects of bird biology and use the scientific method, computers, scientific equipment, statistical analysis and basic field sampling techniques to collect data and test hypotheses about birds in their natural outdoor environment and/or caged birds; students will learn basic identification, behavior, ecology, and controversial environmental issues of birds; students will spend at least six (6) class periods outside observing, identifying and collecting data from local bird populations.
 Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and a Mathematical Modeling (-FM) course.
 Dependent upon staff and demand.